cbw1243/fastSynth/README.md

 # fastSynth

 # Description
 This code provides fast computation of the synthetical control method.
-Authors: Bowen Chen (PhD candidate in Agricultural Economics at Kansas State University; Email: bwchen@ksu.edu), Huayan Geng (PhD candidate in Economics, SUNY Binghamton University).
+Authors: Bowen Chen (PhD candidate in Agricultural Economics at Kansas State University; Email: bwchen@ksu.edu), Huayan Geng (PhD candidate in Economics, SUNY Binghamton University; Email: hgeng1@binghamton.edu).
 Feel free to contact us if you encounter any question using our functions.

 ### Version 1: